Pediatric Orthopedic Fellowship at Phoenix Children's Hospital

-Fellow applicants must be legal residents of the United States, having successfully completed an ACGME accredited orthopaedic residency.
-The applicant must be admissible to examination by the American Board of Orthopaedic Surgery or be certified by that board (or equivalent Board).
+Fellow applicants must be legal residents of the United States, having successfully completed an ACGME accredited orthopedic residency.
+The applicant must be admissible to examination by the American Board of Orthopedic Surgery or be certified by that board (or equivalent Board).

 The fellowship is one year in duration, beginning August 1 and ending July 31.

 We offer competitive compensation with excellent benefits.